forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 draft: true

 ---
 With Gatsby you can create anything from Progressive Web Apps to content-driven blogs.
 It is one of the most flexible and most popular static site generators.
-With that flexibility we face tougher design challenges especially surrounding how to structure our data.
-That doesn't mean we should make compromises on our workflow and how we store our code, content and data.
+With that flexibility we face tougher design challenges especially surrounding the structuring of our data and how to include non-tech team members, writers, editors and clients.
+That doesn't mean we should be making compromises on our workflow and how we store our code, content and data.

 Forestry now supports Gatsby and makes content management a lot easier for your Gatsby projects without having to learn an entirely new workflow.